 What can you power with a lemon battery?
-Grab some lemons and a few other supplies, and find out how you can make lemons into lemon electricity!
-Even better, turn this into a lemon battery experiment or science project with a few simple ideas.
+Grab some lemons and a few other supplies, and find out how you can turn lemons into lemon electricity!
+Even better, make this into a lemon battery science project with a few simple ideas.
 We love hands-on and easy-to-set-up science experiments for kids.

 Remember to supervise kids during this experiment, especially when handling the nails and using the wires.
 Enjoy exploring the world of science and electricity!